azabiong/vim-highlighter/README.md

 ## One Time Highlight

- The plugin has an automatic feature to clear highlights after use.
- This can be useful when you only need one quick scan from the cursor position.
+ When you only need one quick scan at the cursor position without setting the highlight, **One Time Highlight** can be useful.

  When the cursor is over a word or visual selection that is not highlighted, pressing `HiErase` key sets **One Time Highlight**.
  The highlight stays on while the cursor is not moving, and automatically turns off after the cursor moves.